Insights

 • Enable preventive and remote care models

 But developers quickly realize that each wearable ecosystem is different — technically, legally, and philosophically.
-Let’s explore what that means.
+Let’s explore what that means for health app development.

 When we talk about wearable integrations in healthtech, five ecosystems dominate the space: